NBA ODDS Hub

 The Blowout System acts in the opposite way to the Bounce Back System.

 Oddsmakers and bettors get excited when a side wins by 15 points or more.
-The belief is that winning consecutive games in blowout fashion can be very difficult.
+The belief is that winning consecutive games in blowout fashion can be difficult.

 However, a team that wins by 15 points or more might see their odds shift the next game, making them a significant favorite.